 I never leave the house without some deodorant in my bag.
 Just in case.
 I love the fresh smell of eucalyptus because it reminds me of the sauna + it's very important to use natural deodorants without aluminum and other weird chemicals you just should put on your skin or anywhere near your breasts.

 In the summer I also never ever leave my house without an SPF 50 sunscreen stick.
 Even though I am quite tanned I turn red very quickly!
-So this one is perfect, and I love the simple Salt & Stone designs.
+So this one is perfect, and I love the design of the bottle.

 A lovely face wash to wash off the city live & sunscreen after a long sunny day.

 I hardly ever wear sunglasses, but I do love buying them and bringing them as accessories - just in case.
-I think dark brown matches my hair and skin tone so it doesn't stand out too much.
 I like my sunglasses big, but not too big.
 Classy and feminine.

-The perfect yoga set.
+The perfect yoga outfit.
 I would wear this before, during, and after yoga.
 Just all day.

 I'm a sucker for great packaging, and I absolutely love the smell of every single Grown Alchemist product.
 At the end of the day, my skin needs some nice repairing day cream.